Local reading campaign receives national honors

 The Suncoast Campaign for Grade-Level Reading received national recognition for its efforts in 2018.

-The campaign received Pacesetter Honors, which highlights members of the Grade-Level Reading Network who are able to make measurable progress toward their goal of helping students improve their reading skills.
+The campaign, which has partnered in DeSoto schools, received Pacesetter Honors, which highlights members of the Grade-Level Reading Network who are able to make measurable progress toward their goal of helping students improve their reading skills.

 The Suncoast Campaign for Grade-Level Reading includes Charlotte, DeSoto, Manatee and Sarasota counties.
 According to a news release, it is the only four-county initiative to receive the honors.